jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 		- 90s Auto Close

 Follow Up-items:
-- What points need to be sent back for ADMS - what Nic introduced to them, what do they need to start implementing?
-- Which devices do we want to be directional?
 - Check if auto close still works with pushbuttons locked?
 	- I think it works, but didn't deliberately test.
 Bob mentioned a previous problem where the unlatch close with PB lock was blocking auto close
 - 300 cycles event report length was requested, but longest available is 180 cycles

-SV14T OR OC3 AND LT03 OR 81D1T OR SV58 OR 51PT OR 50P2T OR (51G1T OR 50G2T) AND NOT (SPE AND SV26T) # 3-PHASE TRIP CONDITIONS
-- PB trip
-	- or
-- remote trip
-	- or
-- 81
-	- or
-- closed into fault from auto close
-	- or

-R_TRIG SV22T AND MV17 <> 0.00 OR R_TRIG SV04T OR R_TRIG SV40T OR SV23 OR SV25 OR NOT LT06 AND SV35T AND (TRIPA OR TRIPB OR TRIPC) OR SV64T # MORE 3-PH TRIP CONDITIONS

-SV14T OR OC3 AND LT03 OR 81D1T OR SV58 OR (51PT OR 50P2T OR 51G1T OR 50G2T) AND NOT LT06 OR SV36 # 3-PHASE TRIP CONDITIONS

-R_TRIG SV22T AND MV17 <> 0.00 OR R_TRIG SV04T OR R_TRIG SV40T OR SV23 OR SV25 OR NOT LT06 AND SV35T AND (TRIPA OR TRIPB OR TRIPC) OR SV64T OR (SC02QU AND LT27) # MORE 3-PH TRIP CONDITIONS

 - Hot line tag functionality
 	- changed the logic so HLT trips to lockout upon current exceeding pickup level

-- Shortened auto-close times
-	- Follow up with them with customized logic regarding this, and what pros/cons might be

 - Directional devices
 	- Don't close to backfeed substations